 Additional filters put Prowly ahead of Google Alerts

 Additionally, alerts will reflect the filters and search options you used when creating your search query.
-For example, if your search query was limited to the English language, you’ll only get alerts with English results.
+For example, if your search query is limited to English, you’ll only get alerts with English results.

-And once you create a query you can filter alerts even further.
+Once you create a query, you can filter alerts even further.
 For example, you can be notified whenever there is a mention from a Tier 2 website.
-This way you’ll reduce the number of irrelevant results and only get the ones you’re searching for.
+This way, you’ll reduce the number of irrelevant results and only get the ones you’re searching for.

 Prowly filters include:

-You can also allow other recipients to receive alerts on your desired demographic for smoother team collaboration and choose an email subject line for any alert to easily distinguish it from other daily reports in your inbox.
+You can also allow other recipients to receive alerts on your desired demographic for smoother team collaboration.
+You can also choose an email subject line for any alert to distinguish it from other daily reports in your inbox easily.

 Data coverage: more than just Google search finds

-The biggest difference between Google Alerts and Prowly alerts is that Prowly isn’t simply pulling results from indexed Google results which can take days to show up, but directly from news sites, blogs, and discussion forums
+The biggest difference between Google Alerts and Prowly alerts is that Prowly doesn’t simply pull results from indexed Google results, which can take days to show up, but directly from news sites, blogs, and discussion forums.

 This means you can count on Prowly alerts to be truly real-time, while Google Alerts’ “as-it-happens” alerts are based on when Google search engine indexes an article.
 And you’ll rest easy knowing Prowly is capturing more instances where your brand is mentioned online.